rug-compling/dact/manual/index.md

     //node

-Of course, normally, you would want to match nodes with certain restrictions based on attributes of a node.
+Of course, normally, you would want to match nodes with certain restrictions based on the context or specific attributes of a node.
 Such restrictions can be entered between square brackets (`[` and `]`).
-And attributes are prefixed by the ‘at’ sign (`@`).
+Attributes are prefixed by the ‘at’ sign (`@`).
 Commonly-used attributes are:

 rel